connectrpc/connect-go/internal/example/README.md

 # Simple example

-This is the example from the [README.md](../../.README.md).
+This is the example from the [README](../../README.md), runnable end to end.

-In one terminal:
+In one terminal, start the server:

 ```bash
 go run ./server
 ```

-In another terminal:
+In another, run the client:

 ```bash
 go run ./client